onthebusiness/harelang.org/content/style.md

 consistent with the rest of the Hare ecosystem in their approach to API documentation.

-1. Write programmer-facing documentation in English.
+All programmer-facing documentation should be written in English, and all public (exported) members should be documented.
+Not documenting an exported member signals that it is not designed to be used by third-party programs.

-1. Document all public (exported) members.
-Not documenting a member signals that it is not meant to be used by third-party programs.
+Your documentation should be as concise or as long as is necessary.
+Programmers reading the reference documentation are usually in a hurry, but they also appreciate comprehensive explanations.
+Aim to be as short as possible without omitting necessary details.

-1. If you can summarize an interface in one sentence, you may omit the period at the end.
+If you can summarize an interface in one sentence, you may omit the period at the end.
 If you need several sentences, include a final period after the last sentence.
 Regardless of the approach, be consistent with similar members in the same context; if one enum value can be described in one sentence, include the final period if the rest of the values use several sentences.

-1. Function documentation should complete the following thought: "This function [does, will, is used to]...".
+Function documentation should complete the following thought: "This function [does, will, is used to]...".
 Examples:

 - "Insert a new entry into the list"
 - "Parse the next record from the file"

-1. Type documentation should complete the following thought: "This type is..." or "This type $verbs...".
+Type documentation should complete the following thought: "This type is..." or "This type $verbs...".
 Examples:

 - "An error indicating that an invalid sequence was encountered"
 - "Indicates that more data is required to finish processing"
 - "Stores the state for an XML parser"

-1. Constant documentation should complete the following thought: "This constant is..."
+Constant documentation should complete the following thought: "This constant is..."

 - "The size, in bytes, of an MD5 digest"
 - "The magic string identifying a PNG file"

 ### Informal recommendations for errors